 Where collective consultation obligations apply, the employer must also formally notify the Secretary of State for the Department of Business, Enterprise and Industrial Strategy (“BEIS”) of the potential redundancies.
 The notification is effected by submitting a Form HR1 to BEIS.

-Unlike when consulting with potentially redundant employees on an individual basis, collective consultation is subject to specific statutory rules on how long the consultation process must last.
-In effect, these rules prevent any dismissals from taking place for a fixed number of days from the start of the collective consultation process.
-Where 20 – 99 employees are at risk of redundancy, consultation must begin at least 30 days before any dismissals take effect.
+Unlike when consulting with potentially redundant employees on an individual basis, a collective redundancy is subject to specific statutory rules on how long the consultation process must last.
+In effect, these rules prevent any dismissals from taking place for a fixed number of days from the start of the collective consultation process (i.e. when the Form HR1 is completed and sent to BEIS and the employee representatives).
+Where 20 – 99 employees are at risk of redundancy, collective consultation must begin at least 30 days before any dismissals take effect.
 Where 100 or more employees are at risk, this period increases to 45 days.

 Your obligations don’t end once you have consulted with the employee representatives.
 Where an employee has at least two years’ continuous employment they enjoy the statutory protection against unfair dismissal, which means that you are obliged to warn and consult with such employees on an individual basis as well.
 Even if there are employees with under two years’ service a company might want to consult with them individually anyway, depending on the circumstances.